What is an Executive Coach?

 Executive Coach

-A trained professional who works one-on-one with executives and senior leaders to enhance their leadership skills, performance, and effectiveness.
+A trained professional who works one-on-one with CEOs, founders, and senior leaders to strengthen their leadership effectiveness, decision-making, and self-awareness — helping them see what they can't see about how they lead.

 Coachee